afelipfo/afelipfo/README.md

 ## 🎯 About Me

-I'm an **AI Engineer** with expertise in designing, developing, and deploying **end-to-end machine learning systems** at scale.
+I'm an **AI|ML Engineer** with expertise in designing, developing, and deploying **end-to-end machine learning systems** at scale.
 My focus is on bridging the gap between research and production, creating AI solutions that are not only powerful but also **maintainable, scalable, and production-ready**.

-With a strong foundation in **Physics** and advancing through a **Master's in Artificial Intelligence** at Universidad de los Andes, I bring a unique blend of theoretical rigor and practical engineering excellence.
-My work spans from intelligent infrastructure monitoring systems to LLM optimization and real-time ML pipelines.
+I bring a unique blend of theoretical rigor and practical engineering excellence.

 ### 🎓 Education

 ```
 🎓 Master of Science - Artificial Intelligence
    Universidad de los Andes, Colombia (In Progress)

-🎓 Post-Graduate Program - Cloud Computing: Leveraging GenAI, DevOps
-   The University of Texas at Austin - McCombs School of Business

-🎓 Data Science and Machine Learning: Making Data-Driven Decisions
-   Massachusetts Institute of Technology (MIT)

 🎓 Bachelor of Science - Physics
    Universidad Pedagógica y Tecnológica de Colombia